Kava-Labs/kava/docs/core/proto-docs.md

 <a name="kava.bep3.v1beta1.QueryAssetSuppliesResponse"></a>

 ### QueryAssetSuppliesResponse
-QueryAssetSupplyResponse is the response type for the Query/Deposits RPC method.
+QueryAssetSuppliesResponse is the response type for the Query/AssetSupplies RPC method.

 | Field | Type | Label | Description |